 This recipe calls for a little semolina for texture and taste, but how much to use is a matter of personal preference.
 Substitute more semolina for some of the white flour if you like a coarser texture.

-- For making the dough:
+- For the Dough:

-- 3 1/2 cups (440 g) all-purpose flour
+- 3 1/2 cups (440 grams) all-purpose flour (plus more if needed)

-- 1/2 cup (90g) fine semolina
+- 1/2 cup (90 grams) fine semolina

-- 2 teaspoons sugar
+- 2 teaspoons white granulated sugar

 - 2 teaspoons salt

 - 1 1/2 cups warm water (plus more if needed)

 - 1/4 cup unsalted butter (very soft)